IgorRubinovich/ir-slug/readme.md

 # ir-slug

-# Polymer 1.0 slug transliteration element with optional remote availability check.
+### Slug transliteration element with optional remote availability check - works with Polymer 1.0.

 ## Usage
 	Will bind to <input>, check url availability at http://localhost:5000/[slug]: